HalfHashd/States-ing-08.13.2025/README.md

 I am trying to get this concept flushed out.
 I am thinking that the project platform is the main platform and value proposition.
 The ENS is critical to its identity and being a wallet.
 The Graph and Chainlink are the services.

 Right now: from halfa**d to halfhash’d.
 Help me out.
-(Shortcut: nxui.net to sister to this github page; also tinyurl.com/1000xui)
+This is the project I am thinking to do at the EthGlobal 08.15-17 in NYC.
+This evolved form the nxui.net, which is now a feature to this Stats-ing.